Wind-WindKids/winding/samples/sophieandwind/ice.md

 And he set his Dragon to do lines writing the tricky word again and again, until it could learn to say it.

+@image:
+Wind on his bed, in his room, a soft glow lighting his face.
+There's a keyboard on the bed, but there's no laptop or computer visible.
+The wall in front of him is a wide angle projected screen shows reinforcement learning robotics AI training, part of it are learning rate curves, loss, etc.
+A part of the screen is a golden portrait-oriented scene.
+Muted tones, watercolor softness, light frost edging the background.

+@scene: portrait-oriented, cutout
+A sleek golden Dragon stands in front of a tall whiteboard.
+It looks like it's made out of golden stars and lines, fake cgi in watercolor.
+Across the board, messy, tilted handwriting, attempts to write ‘puberty’:

+> I can say a word purty.
+> I can say a word pbyt.
+> I can say a word pubty.
+> I can say a word puber.
+> I can say a word pberty.
+> I can say a word pubrty.
+> I can say a word pberty.
+> I can say a word puberti.
+> . . . . . . . . . . . . . . . .
+> . . . . . . . . . . . . . . . .
+> . . . .  . .   .  .    .  .   .
+> I can say a word perimenopause.